sindresorhus/electron-store/readme.md

 Type: `string`<br>
 Default: [`app.getPath('userData')`](https://electronjs.org/docs/api/app#appgetpathname)

-Storage file location. *Don't specify this unless absolutely necessary!*
+Storage file location. *Don't specify this unless absolutely necessary!
+By default, it will pick the optimal location by adhering to system conventions.
+You are very likely to get this wrong and annoy users.*

 If a relative path, it's relative to the default cwd.
 For example, `{cwd: 'unicorn'}` would result in a storage file in `~/Library/Application Support/App Name/unicorn`.